 • cytostatics (Cyclosporin A and others).

-Before starting any medication, you should carefully read the instructions for its use and be careful about the onset of symptoms of the disease.
+Before using any medication, you must carefully read the instructions for its use and be alert to the occurrence of symptoms of this disease.

 How rapidly does drug hepatitis develop?

-Currently, all medicinal hepatitises are divided into 2 groups:
+Currently, all drug-induced hepatitis are divided into 2 groups:

 • direct toxic effects, it is known, predictable and taken into account in the drug treatment of patients;